Eyes forever skyward

 The complex also now boasts of a wine bar and cafe.
 A sign that they intend to remain competitive in a rapidly developing area.
 Tobago's tourism sector is neither stagnant nor vigorous.
 Its memorable quality is fading in the face of burgeoning crime and a much needed 'mojo' in the island's sector.
 Small businesses like Bananaquit must contend with these external forces.

 But Manager Rachel Best remains positive.
-Even as she is now forced to close her business for perhaps months on end with the arrival COVID-19.
+Even as she is now forced to close her business for perhaps months on end with the arrival of COVID-19.
 A visitor no one wants on the island.

 Bananaquit and many other similar establishments began to suffer adversity from around mid-March.
 There is a recurring expression I hear from my interviewees- "the cancellation calls started coming in."
 It sounds like that terrible nightmare that stubbornly latches on to my memory.
 Rachel remained poised as the hysteria grew.
 Bananaquit adopted all the necessary safety measures to protect staff and guests without losing focus.

 The financial losses have been cavernous.
 "We have had a complete loss of business with the hotel being completely empty for the past month in a time when we would still be benefiting from the peak season."
 Rachel also says that there have not been any bookings for the foreseeable future, an ominous sign.
 Issuing refunds has become a painful trend among businesses that require advance payments for their goods or services.
 Rachel knows this.
 She has had to temporarily lay off her small staff complement, and the longer the lockdown persists, her chances of reopening soon dwindle.
 No incoming revenue also means that her upgrade programme is indefinitely on hold.
 She has invested considerably in construction materials, and the promised reimbursement of 50% of her investment remains in limbo.